 What you should do next

-As with any technology, they don’t come without shortcomings but the bottom line is: they can be a affordable, efficient, and low effort great starting point if you are just starting to get serious about your financial future.
+As with any technology, they don’t come without shortcomings but the bottom line is: they can be an affordable, efficient, and low effort great starting point if you are just starting to get serious about your financial future.
 As with any investing, I recommend you have a strong financial foundation before you dive into heavy here.

 Now that you know how a robo advisor works, are you ready to try one out?
-Or have already using one?
+Or have already used one?
 What were there pros and cons?

 Leave your comments below and let us know what your experience has been like!